E-N-G-XOR/puppet-windows_security_policy/README.md

 This is a Puppet module to handle Window's security policies, previously done by ntrights.exe.
 This module is based on the work of <a href="https://userrights.codeplex.com/team/view">raandree</a>.
 His "UserRights" Powershell code can be found <a href="">here</a>

 ## Defaults
-The UserRights module will be installed by default in 'C:\Program Files\WindowsPowerShell\Modules\ under 'UserRights'
+The UserRights module will be installed by default in 'C:\Program Files\WindowsPowerShell\Modules\' under 'UserRights'

 ## Example usage
 ```